 SB 515 would increase the annual production limit of brewpubs from 5,000 barrels to 10,000.
-It also allows brewpubs to sell beer to the public as well as to distributors, who can then sell to other bars and restaurants;
+It also allows brewpubs to sell beer directly to retailers as well as to distributors, who can then sell to other bars and restaurants;

 SB 518 would allow brewers who produce less than 225,000 barrels a year to sell up to 5,000 barrels on-site.
 This means breweries can sell visitors beer that they can drink in a taproom;

 SB 639 would prohibit “Reach-Back Pricing” — a practice where breweries adjust wholesale prices relative to retail prices.
 It would also outlaw breweries from accepting payment for its distribution rights, although it allows distributors to sell those rights once acquired.

 Carr said brewers take issue with SB 639 because it devalues the brands.
 Breweries often enter into partnerships with distributors to expand their consumer reach.
 It’s an important relationship, he said, that offers a return on up-start investment.
 Sen. Carona’s bill, however, would undermine the costs and abilities of independent business to function, Carr believes.